 - Have trouble thinking clearly.

+The timeline for withdrawal symptoms can vary, but for most people, the worst symptoms last a few days to a few weeks.
 You may be tempted to chew or dip when these feelings hit.
-They are temporary, no matter how powerful they feel at the time.
+Remember that they are temporary, no matter how powerful they feel at the time.

 Triggers are specific people, places, or activities that make you want to chew or dip.
-Knowing your triggers can help you learn to deal with them.
+Knowing your triggers can help you find ways to deal with them.
 Different people have different triggers.
 Some common ones are: